Rather SMART Goals Than Unfulfilled Wishes. SMART Goals Make Life Easier.Don’t confuse your dreams with goals: Wake up and be SMART

 - What exactly do I want to achieve?

-- What are the conditions and limitations?
+- What are the conditions and restrictions?

 S.M.A.R.T. goal setting: Measurable